 There are a lot of tasks in business that you will end up repeating over and over again for different clients.
 If you’re smart about it, you can set up templates which allow you to simply tweak the relevant information and easily save a whole load of time for these repetitive things.
 Here are some examples of where you can do so…

 It doesn’t matter who you are invoicing, or how much for, there are some parts of an invoice that will always be the same – for example, your details, and your payment terms.
-By utilising a pre-made template (see this invoice maker), you will make this a simple job that only requires you to add in the details of the company you are invoicing and what goods or service it is that you are invoicing for.
+By utilising a pre-made template (see this invoice maker), you will make this a simple job that only requires you to add in the details of the company you are invoicing and what goods or services it is that you are invoicing for.
 This means your invoices will be standardised with a professional look, as well as being much easier to complete.

-Similarly, with contracts, it can be costly and time-consuming to set up a new contract for each client, and so it can be a good idea to have contracts drawn up for your different services that just need a few tweaks before sending out to new clients.
+Similarly, with contracts, it can be costly and time-consuming to set up a new contract for each client, so it can be a good idea to have contracts drawn up for your different services that just need a few tweaks before sending them out to new clients.
 This means you can onboard new clients easily and start work sooner.

-If you’re not a designer yourself or don’t have one in-house, you could outsource an agency or freelancer to create you some templates in your branding, meaning you only have to swap out images or text.
+If you’re not a designer yourself or don’t have one in-house, you could outsource an agency or freelancer to create some templates in your branding, meaning you only have to swap out images or text.

-Alternatively, you can use something like Canva that has inbuilt templates for everything from social media posts to brochures and posters, already set to the right size and resolution.
+Alternatively, you can use something like Canva which has inbuilt templates for everything from social media posts to brochures and posters, already set to the right size and resolution.
 Both of these options will save you money in the long run and mean that if you suddenly need an image for Facebook to advertise a flash sale, you don’t have to wait for someone to complete a brief for you.

 There will likely be some emails you send out time and time again – it helps to take some time to get these written out in a way you’re really happy with and then you can save it as a template that you can utilise multiple times going forward.